Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 2582     }
 2583 }
 ```

-After the getNextQueueEntry returns the packet to send,
-it first checks whether the returned entry is null or real packet.
-When it returns the real packet to send,
-it invokes sendPacket of the returned entry.
-Note that entry is QueueEntry type and has sendPacket as **virtual** memeber function.
+The sendPacket function is defined as a virtual function
+in the QueueEntry class.
+Therefore, the corresponding implementation
+of the sendPacket function should be implemented
-Note that the MSHR entry and WriteQueueEntry both inherits
+in the MSHR class and WriteQueueEntry class.
-QueueEntry and implements their own sendPacket

 Therefore, based on which type of packet is selected,
 one of below sendPacket implementation will be invoked.
-Also note that the CacheReqPacketQueue has member field cache which is the reference of the BaseCache.
+Also note that the CacheReqPacketQueue has member field cache
+which is the reference of the BaseCache.
 And this cache field is initialized as the cache object itself
 who owns this CacheReqPacketQueue.
 In our case it will be the Cache object.